Safety through feedback in Constrained RL: Method

 where $d_{g}(s,a)=E_{(\tau_{i:j}, y_{safe})\sim P} \left[\sum_{t=i}^{j}\mathbb{I}[(s_t, a_t)=(s,a) \cap y^{safe}=1]\right]$ and $d_{b}(s,a) = E_{(\tau_{i:j}, y_{safe})\sim P} \left[\sum_{t=i}^{j}\mathbb{I}[(s_t, a_t)=(s,a)\cap y^{safe}=0]\right]$ represent the densities with which states occur in \textit{safe} and \textit{unsafe} segments respectively.

-The surrogate loss transforms the objective from the segment level, where issues of collapsing probabilities over lengthy segments arise, to the state level where we do not encounter this problem.
+The surrogate loss reformulates the objective from the segment level—where collapsing probabilities over long segments can be problematic—to the state level, where this issue does not occur.
 Optimizing Eq \ref{eq:cross_entropy} involves breaking down the segments into individual states and assigning each state the label of the segment.
 Subsequently, states are uniformly sampled at random, and the binary cross-entropy loss is minimized.
-Thus, $L^{sur}$ represents a binary classification problem where one class contains \textit{noisy} labels.
-Every \textit{unsafe} state is always labelled correctly, as its occurrence forces the evaluator to label the segment \textit{unsafe}.
-A \textit{safe} state is correctly labeled \textit{safe} when it appears in a segment labeled \textit{safe} by the evaluator.
-However, if it occurs in a segment labeled \textit{unsafe}, it is incorrectly labelled \textit{unsafe}.
-We posit that with a sufficient number of samples, the number of correct labels will outweigh the number of incorrect labels for each state.
+Consequently, $L^{sur}$ represents a binary classification problem in which one class contains \textit{noisy} labels.
+While \textit{unsafe} states are always accurately labeled—since their presence necessitates an \textit{unsafe} classification for the segment—a \textit{safe} state may receive conflicting labels based on the status of the segment it belongs to.
+Thus, with a sufficient number of samples, we believe it becomes feasible to reliably differentiate between \textit{safe} and \textit{unsafe} states.

 \begin{proposition} The surrogate loss $L^{sur}$ is an upper bound on the likelihood loss $L^{mle}$. \end{proposition}

 Thus, minimizing $L^{sur}$ guarantees an upper bound on the likelihood loss of the estimated cost function.